Keywords: planning, model learning, distance learning, reinforcement learning, robotics

-- Abstract: A generalist robot must be able to complete a variety of tasks in its environment.
+Abstract: A generalist robot must be able to complete a variety of tasks in its environment.
 One appealing way to specify each task is in terms of a goal observation.
-However, learning goal-reaching policies with reinforcement learning remains a challenging problem, particularly when rewards are not provided and $\ell_2$ distances in pixel space are not meaningful.
+However, learning goal-reaching policies with reinforcement learning remains a challenging problem, particularly when hand-engineered reward functions are not available.
 Learned dynamics models are a promising approach for learning about the environment without rewards or task-directed data, but planning to reach goals with such a model requires a notion of functional similarity between observations and goal states.
 We present a self-supervised method for model-based visual goal reaching, which uses both a visual dynamics model as well as a dynamical distance function learned using model-free reinforcement learning.
-This approach trains entirely using offline, unlabeled data, making it practical to scale to large and diverse datasets.
-On several challenging robotic manipulation tasks with only offline, unlabeled data, we find that our algorithm compares favorably to prior model-based and model-free reinforcement learning methods.
-In ablation experiments, we additionally identify important factors for learning effective distances.
+Our approach learns entirely using offline, unlabeled data, making it practical to scale to large and diverse datasets.
+In our experiments, we find that our method can successfully learn models that perform a variety of tasks at test-time, moving objects amid distractors with a simulated robotic arm and even learning to open and close a drawer using a real-world robot.
+In comparisons, we find that this approach substantially outperforms both model-free and model-based prior methods.

 One-sentence Summary: We combine model-based planning with dynamical distance learning to solve visual goal-reaching tasks, using random, unlabeled, experience.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 Code: [![github](/images/github_icon.svg) s-tian/mbold](https://github.com/s-tian/mbold)